Unconventional bosonization of chiral quantum wires coupled through a point-contact driven out of equilibrium: CONCLUSIONS AND PROSPECTS

 \section{CONCLUSIONS AND PROSPECTS}

 In summary, we use a modified version of the Fermi-Bose correspondence (viz.
 Eq.\ref{ncbt}) and construct an ansatz to obtain the bosonized version of the nonequilibrium Green functions (NEGF) for two noninteracting chiral quantum wires coupled through a point contact at the origin with a bias between the right and left movers.
 The standard bosonization formalism cannot be employed easily as it does not yield the exact Green functions in a closed form for models with impurity backscattering with or without bias.
 The purpose of this article is to lay the foundation for our future work which is to show that the non-chiral bosonization technique (NCBT) can be used to write down the most singular parts of the full NEGF for the above mentioned system (considered in \cite{PhysRevB.52.8934}) in terms of simple functions of position and time, when mutual interactions between fermions are included.
 Evaluating the full nonequilibrium Green function (NEGF) in presence of interparticle interactions is a highly nontrivial task.
 It is known that the edge states of fractional quantum Hall fluids can be described as chiral Luttinger liquids \cite{PhysRevB.41.12838,doi:10.1142/S0217979292000840,doi:10.1080/00018739500101566}.
 Due to the nature of the chiral Luttinger liquid a power-law dependence in the tunneling $I(V)$ characteristics is expected (at zero temperature).
 More generally, experimental evidence shows that the tunneling behaviour as a function of bias voltage $V$ or temperature $T$ follows a universal scaling form as predicted by theory.
-Fendley, Ludwig and Saleur \cite{PhysRevB.52.8934} have shown that the problem of tunneling between chiral Luttinger edges is integrable for certain values of the filling fractions (between $1/4$ and $1$) using thermodynamic Bethe ansatz and they obtain the universal scaling functions for the nonequilibrium tunneling current and conductance. \\
+Fendley, Ludwig and Saleur \cite{PhysRevB.52.8934} have shown that the problem of tunneling between chiral Luttinger edges is integrable for certain values of the filling fractions (between $1/4$ and $1$) using thermodynamic Bethe ansatz and they obtain the universal scaling functions for the nonequilibrium tunneling current and conductance.
+We also show that the modified unconventional bosonization ansatz can be used to evaluate the relevant four-point functions consistent with Wick's theorem in the absence of interparticle interactions.
+This is a crucial cross-check that validates our method.\\